 The M6 Pro 2 comes with a 1-year warranty, but you also get a lifetime half-cost replacement on lost or damaged gear.
 And this could be any part of the package – the chord, the earpieces, or even a single earpiece.

-Aside from the versatility they offer thanks to the modular design and the plethora of extra interchangeable parts that the M6 Pro 2s come with, another feature that warrants highlighting is the IPX5 rating.
+Aside from the versatility they offer thanks to the modular design and the plethora of extra interchangeable parts that the M6 Pro 2s come with, another feature warrants highlighting.
+And that is the IPX5 rating.

 And it doesn’t offer a sound profile that’s for everyone.